PauloHARocha/chama-case/README.md

 # Chama Data Science Case

-## Case developed as a test.
-The goal was to answer proposed questions.
+Case developed as a test.

 ### Documents

 - `Chama Case.ipynb` file contains the case, all the questions, answers and visuals.
-- `Doc` file contains the questions and answers of the form.
+- `Questionário Cientista de dados.docx` file contains the questions and answers of the form.

 ### Requirements to execute locally

 - Make sure docker-compose is running in your machine https://docs.docker.com/compose/install/
+- Create a folder called `datasets/` and add the required datasets for the case

 ### Locally execution